How Much Do Vet Assistants Make? Average Vet Assistant Salary in 2025

 Geographic Location

-- Vet assistants in urban areas generally earn higher salaries due to the increased cost of living.
+- Veterinary assistants in urban areas generally earn higher salaries due to the increased cost of living.

 - Rural regions may offer lower salaries, but living expenses are often more affordable.